 How does it work?

-Many theories exist as to the mechanism of action for Low Level Laser Therapy.
+Many theories about LLLT exist as to the mechanism of action for Low Level Lasers and infared lasers.
 Simply put, photonic energy is absorbed by the photo acceptor sites on the cell membrane which trigger a secondary messenger to initiate a cascade of intracellular signals that initiate, inhibit or accelerate biological processes such as wound healing, inflammation, or pain management.
 The laser beam directs its laser photons in ways that activate pain management in the body to relive pain.
 Combined with physical therapy and, LLL therapy with cold lasers helps to speed up healing.

 What conditions can be treated?